myTselection/smartschool_ha/README.md

 - **Results** (untested)
 A sensor `sensor.smartschool_[username]_[school]_results` will be added showing the total results.
-Since the results are not always available (some schools only make them available at sepcific intervals), this hasn't been tested yet.
+Since the results are not always available (some schools only make them available at specific intervals), this hasn't been tested yet.
 Extra results per course might be made availble later on, once tested.
 The sensor also shows the last update from Smartschool in the attribut last_update.